-When we started providing Data Xtractor support for the ROWS clause, we fell in the same trap of trying to map the so many variations to different functions.
+First time we started to provide Data Xtractor support for the ROWS clause, we fell in the same trap of trying to map the so many variations to different functions.
 We ended up with no less than eight OverRowsFrom and OverRowsTo functions, which was huge.

-- From-To parameters have to be mandatory, to avoid guessing the default values and to always give a precise indication of what the frame limits are.
+- First From and To parameters have to be mandatory, to avoid guessing the default values and to always give a precise indication of what the frame limits are.

-- From-To parameters should use shorter and more intuitive values and keywords.
-As it’s hard to guess what UNBOUNDED would stand for, we rather used FIRST and LAST for the relative maximum and minimum edges of a set.
+- From and To parameters should use shorter and more intuitive values and keywords.
+As it could be hard to guess what UNBOUNDED stands for, we rather used FIRST and LAST for the relative maximum and minimum edges of a set.